Wackymax/CPOrm/README.md

 Have a look at the [Wiki](https://github.com/Wackymax/CPOrm/wiki) for more information.

+Please star the repo if you find this library usefull, thank you :)

 ## Features
 1. Supports table creation from the data model.
 2. Supports view creation from the data model.